ORP Gen. K. Pułaski: History

+US service

-Ordered by the US Navy from Bath Iron Works on 27 February 1976 as part of the FY76 program, the USS Clark was laid down on 17 July 1978, launched on 24 March 1979, and commissioned on 9 May 1980.
-She was the second US Navy ship commissioned as the USS Clark.
+Ordered by the US Navy from Bath Iron Works on 27 February 1976 as part of the FY76 program, Clark was laid down on 17 July 1978 and launched on 24 March 1979.
+The frigate commissioned on 9 May 1980.
+She was the second US Navy ship commissioned with the name USS Clark.
 The ship sponsor was Mrs. Olga Clark, the widow of the ship's namesake.

 In July 1982, Clark recovered three sailors that were washed overboard from the aircraft carrier John F. Kennedy in the Atlantic Ocean off the coast of Spain.
 A fourth sailor was not recovered and was lost at sea.

 In December 1992, Clark was nearby when the crew of an F-14 was forced to eject during training operations off the coast of Virginia.
 Clark's helicopter rescued the radar intercept officer and a United States Coast Guard helicopter rescued the pilot.

 In April 1994, Clark changed homeports from Newport, Rhode Island, to Norfolk, Virginia.
 The ship had previously been homeported in Philadelphia, Pennsylvania from the mid-1980s to 1992 and Mayport, Florida before that.
 Decommissioned and stricken from the US Navy list on 15 March 2000, she was transferred to the Polish Navy that same day.

+Polish service

-The ship was commissioned the ORP Generał Kazimierz Pułaski (after Kazimierz Pułaski) on 25 June 2000, at a ceremony attended by US Secretary of State Madeleine Albright.
-Commander Marian Ambroziak was the first Polish Commanding Officer.
-Since her transfer to Poland, the Gen K. Pułaski has participated in numerous NATO exercises in the Baltic Sea.
+The ship was commissioned as ORP Generał Kazimierz Pułaski (after Kazimierz Pułaski) on 25 June 2000, at a ceremony attended by US Secretary of State Madeleine Albright.
+Commander Marian Ambroziak was the first Polish commanding officer.
+Since her transfer to Poland, Generał Kazimierz Pułaski has participated in numerous NATO exercises in the Baltic Sea.

-Awards as the USS Clark
+Awards as USS Clark

-The USS Clark and her crew received the following unit awards, according to the US Navy unit awards website:
+USS Clark and her crew received the following unit awards, according to the US Navy unit awards website: